 Biodiversity and Conservation of Peru

-Peru is one of the world's most biologically diverse countries, home to a wide range of ecosystems, including the Amazon rainforest, Andes mountains, and coastal deserts.
-Preserving this biodiversity is crucial for the health of the planet as a whole and for future generations.
-Strict rules are in place at Machu Picchu which we as a company respect 100% We ask our clients to also comply with these rules (your guide will tell you what they are :) ) throughout their Salkantay Trek expedition.
+Peru is one of the world's most biologically diverse countries.
+Home to a wide range of ecosystems.
+These include the Amazon rainforest, Andes mountains, and coastal deserts.
+Preserving this biodiversity is crucial for the health of the planet as a whole.
+As well as for future generations.
+Rules are in place on The Salkantay Trekking route, which we as a company respect 100%.
+We ask our clients to also comply with these rules (your guide will tell you what they are :)), throughout your tours.

 Machu Picchu Signposts